afsnippet/afsnippet/README.md

 af-snippet is on an educational code snippet publishing website that has three levels of complexity for each snippet.

 This project was created in collaboration with Angular Firebase Project Groups (AFPG).
-Join us: bit.ly/afpg-info.
+Join us: [bit.ly/afpg-info](bit.ly/afpg-info).

 We are currently working towards completing our MVP.
 To contribute read more [here](docs/CONTRIBUTING.md).

-Mock-up:
 ![alt text](docs/af-snippet-mvp-mockup-v2.png 'Low Fidelity Mock up of MVP')

 ## Code Analysis